gSchool/curriculum-2014-denver/personal-project.md

 Make a goal to ship twice a week - so two significant deploys to Heroku per week.
 This will start around week 4-5.

 Test drive everything - even the hard parts.
 Expect employers to check your github repositories.
 This is a selling point.

-## CSS

-If you choose a framework like Twitter Bootstrap, please spend some time customizing it so it doesn’t look like the thousands and thousands of other sites that are also on Twitter Bootstrap.

-If you write your own CSS, be sure to highlight that in your about page, because it’s a plus.